P-p-H-d/mlib/README.md

 * write\_map\_start:
    Start writing a map of 'number_of_elements' pairs of objects into the serial stream 'serial'.
-   If 'number_of_elements' is 0, then either the map has no data, or the number of elements is unkown.
+   If 'number_of_elements' is 0, then either the map has no data, or the number of elements is unknown.
    Initialize 'local' so that it can be used to serialize the map (local is an unique serialization object of the map).
    Return M\_SERIAL\_OK\_CONTINUE if it succeeds, M\_SERIAL\_FAIL otherwise */